 Who We Are

 Queer the Land (QTL) is a collaboration grounded in the self-determination of Queer and Transgender Black/Indigenous/people of color (QTBIPOC) and the vision of collectively owning our land and labor.
-We’re establishing a cooperative network that is anchored by a community center and transitional housing for low-income QTBIPOC in the greater Seattle area.
+We’re establishing a member-owned cooperative that is anchored by transitional housing, a community center, and community garden for QTBIPOC in the greater Seattle area.
 QTL was founded as a partnership between two QTBIPOC organizations, the Queer & Trans Pan-African Exchange (QTPAX) and Building Autonomy and Safety for Everybody (BASE).
-Our mission is to create a movement-building space that can generate income and become a hub for Seattle QTBIPOC and our community organizing.
+Our mission is to create a movement-building space that generates income, eventually becoming self-sufficient, and serves as a hub for Seattle QTBIPOC and our community organizing.

 As people who come from legacies of enslavement, colonization and war, we acknowledge that we are on indigenous land and this project is currently based in the land of the Duwamish and Suquamish people.
 As people displaced by both historical and current global economic policies, we recognize our role in the displacement of indigenous people in the Pacific Northwest and are committed to fight with them in the collective struggle to free the land.
 We believe in our inherent right to self-defense and self-determination.